As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Buy it under the assumption you’ll polish it off within the week.
 There probably won’t be any harm in aging these wines for months/years but they are finished products.
 They won’t improve much if at all with more time.
 Just stick them in a wine rack.
 Even placing them in the kitchen refrigerator is fine too.
 These are not sacred creations.

 1. Lay Bottles Flat

-By laying your wine bottles flat, it will keep the cork from drying out and cracking which can allow oxygen to penetrate through the cork and oxidize your wine.
+Laying your wine bottles flat, will keep the cork from drying out and cracking which can allow oxygen to penetrate through the cork and oxidize your wine.

 2. Kitchen Refrigerators are NOT Ideal